-The members of the IRC of the Fund and the other funds managed by Strathbridge are Michael M. Koerner, Robert W. Korthals and Robert G. Bertram.
+The members of the IRC of the Fund and the other funds managed by Strathbridge are Michael M. Koerner, Robert W. Korthals (Chair) and Robert G. Bertram.

 Michael M. Koerner is President of Canada Overseas Investments, Limited.
 Mr. Koerner is a Trustee of the Art Gallery of Ontario and served as President from 1982-84.
 He is Chancellor and Director of the Royal Conservatory of Music, Treasurer of the Ontario Arts Council Foundation and of the Ontario Cultural Attractions Fund.
 A patron of many performing and visual arts organizations, Mr. Koerner was instrumental in the creation of the Canadian Encyclopaedia of Music.
 In 2006, Mr. Koerner received The Edmund C. Bovey Award for outstanding leadership support of the arts.
 Mr. Koerner is a member of the Order of Canada and has served as a director on numerous corporate boards including CAE Inc., Pratt & Whitney Canada, Co-Steel Inc., Finning International Inc., J.P.
 Morgan Bank of Canada, Central Wire Industries Ltd. and he was the Chairman of Suncor Energy Inc. for six years and a director for over thirty years.
-He is also a Life Member of the Corporation of the Massachusetts Institute of Technology Corporation and past Chairman of its Investment Committee and also a member of the Council of Advisors of the Canadian Institute for Advanced Research.
-Mr. Koerner received a Bachelor of Science from the Massachusetts Institute of Technology and a Master of Business Administration from Harvard Business School.
+He is also a Life Member of the Corporation of the Massachusetts Institute of Technology and a Master of Business Administration from Harvard Business School.

 Robert W. Korthals is a former President of The Toronto-Dominion Bank and served as a director on the Ontario Teachers' Pension Plan Board from 1996 to 2000 and as the Chairperson from 2000 to 2006.

 Mr. Korthals also served as a Commissioner at the Ontario Securities Commission for 9 years.
 Mr. Korthals has served as a director of numerous companies including Suncor Energy Inc., Rogers Communications Inc., Cognos Inc., Bucyrus International Inc., Jannock Properties Ltd. and The Cadillac Fairview Corporation.
 Mr. Korthals received a Bachelor of Science degree from University of Toronto and a Master of Business Administration from Harvard Business School.

 Robert G. Bertram is the former Executive Vice-President, Investments, of Ontario Teachers' Pension Plan Board from 1990 to 2008.
 He led the Ontario Teachers' Pension Plan Board's investment program and had oversight of its growth to \$108.5 billion from \$19 billion when it was established in 1990.
 Prior to that, Mr. Bertram spent 18 years at Telus Corporation, lastly as Assistant Vice-President and Treasurer.
 Mr. Bertram is the Chair of the Strategic Committee of Glass Lewis LLC, a director of The Cadillac Fairview Corporation, a director of Alaris Royalty Corp., and Black Spruce Exploration Corp. as well as a member of the advisory committee of the Aquila Infrastructure Coalition LP.
 Mr. Bertram has a Bachelor of Arts degree in History from the University of Calgary and a Master of Business Administration from the University of Alberta.
-He is a Chartered Financial Analyst (CFA) charter holder and a holder of an

-ICD.D designation from the Institute of Corporate Directors.
+He is a Chartered Financial Analyst (CFA) charter holder and a holder of an ICD.D designation from the Institute of Corporate Directors.
 He is also a director of both the Canadian Foundation for Governance Research and the Toronto Foundation.